chgraham04/Interactive-Chess/README.md

 - To adjust sprite appearance, navigate to the settings menu and use the buttons to cycle through the available themes.

 ### Bot Difficulty
-- TO adjust bot difficulty, navigate to the settings menu and select either easy (400), medium (1200), or hard (2000).
+- To adjust bot difficulty, navigate to the settings menu and select either easy (400), medium (1200), or hard (2000).